Agriculture in Florida

 Agriculture plays a major role in the history and economy of the American state of Florida.
 Florida's relatively warm climate gives it a competitive position for many markets in the United States.
-Florida produces the majority of citrus fruit grown in the United States and is particularly well known for its oranges which are primarily processed into orange juice.
+Florida once produced the majority of citrus fruit grown in the United States and is particularly well known for its oranges which are primarily processed into orange juice, however California produces more citrus than Florida today, with Florida accounting for only 17% of the US crop in 2024.
 Bell peppers, tomatoes, sugarcane, peaches, strawberries, and watermelons are also important crops.
 Florida produces a small amount of grape wine.

 Labor issues have been a part of the industry since colonization with a history of first slave and then exploited labor.
 The agricultural industry is a major water user in Florida and overall the industry has a significant impact on Florida's environment including the Everglades.